tldr-pages/tldr/pages/common/mogrify.md

 # mogrify

-> Tool that allows making operations on multiple images ie. resizing, cropping, flipping, adding effects.
+> Tool that allows making operations on multiple images viz. resizing, cropping, flipping, adding effects.
 Replaces the original file.

 - Resize all jpg images in the folder to 50% of their initial size: